Following on our previous article, Clinical applications of Botox is the other very trending topic of dermal fillers.

 - Past and present exposure to sun damage

-It is an increasing trend to adopt a prophylactic approach to aging, with many clients starting to use both Botox and dermal fillers in smaller doses to help prevent or combat the signs of aging.
-Clients often also compliment injectables with a good skincare regimen and other adjunctive aesthetic treatments such as face peels, lasers and thread lifts.
+It is an increasing trend to adopt a prophylactic approach to ageing, with many clients starting to use both Botox and dermal fillers in smaller doses to help prevent or combat the signs of ageing.
+Clients often also compliment injectables with a good skin care regimen and other adjunctive aesthetic treatments such as face peels, lasers and thread lifts.

 Another huge concern is the safety profile of dermal fillers.
-Manufactures have reported great advancements in dermal fillers over the last two decades.
+Manufacturers have reported great advancements in dermal fillers over the last two decades.
 Whilst they boast a huge safety record, it must be noted to clients during a consultation that there are occasions where clients have developed lumps/granulomas, rashes etc. A practitioner should always try his/her best to limit such complications.
 A thorough history, an adequate “refill/top-up “ period, using of similar/same products as previously injected and using a good quality product, can help limit or decrease the sensitivity to the development of granulomas.

 Practitioners are commonly questioned about the longevity/permanence of dermal fillers.
 There are both temporary and permanent dermal fillers.
-Temporary dermal fillers contain hyaluronic acid and lasts between 6-18 months depending on type of filler, area injected and lifestyle factors of the patient.
+Temporary dermal fillers contain hyaluronic acid and last between 6-18 months depending on the type of filler, the area injected and lifestyle factors of the patient.
 These are the most widely used type of dermal fillers.
 The result is usually obtained from their hydrophilic (ability to attract water) effect resulting in a more natural appearance.
 Permanent fillers are used very infrequently, as one of the biggest challenges associated with them is their inability to adjust to the skin and bone changes that occur as we age.

 Overall, dermal fillers have allowed for significant improvements to the facial structures, assisting with the signs of aging and to achieve a more aesthetically pleasing result.
-There is an overwhelming trend to adopt a non surgical approach to facial aesthetics and this has resulted in a phenomenal increase in the use of dermal fillers to achieve amazing facial transformations without undergoing surgery!
+There is an overwhelming trend to adopt a non-surgical approach to facial aesthetics and this has resulted in a phenomenal increase in the use of dermal fillers to achieve amazing facial transformations without undergoing surgery!
+Book your treatment today!